migudel/angular-code-smell-catalog/code-smell/include_functions_in_templates.md

 - Precompute values inside the component class and bind to variables instead.
 - Use custom **pure pipes** to perform declarative transformations in the view.

-> [!NOTE]
-> There is an `@angular-eslint` rule related to this smell: [`no-pipe-impure`](https://github.com/angular-eslint/angular-eslint/blob/main/packages/eslint-plugin/docs/rules/no-pipe-impure.md), which ensures that custom pipes are pure, although it does not fully address this issue.

 ## Why This Is a Code Smell